 You can simply serve this dish with cooked rice, noodles or fried rice.
 I usually serve over hot steamed rice, topped with extra toasted sesame seeds, spring onions, and crispy chilli oil.
 Pair it with Hot and Sour Soup, Crispy Fried Wonton, Basic Egg Fried Rice & Fried Noodles and make it a perfect family dinner.

 The Best Chinese Takeout Recipes On Our Website:

 - General Tso’s Chicken ( Crispy coated chicken cooked in sweet, spicy, savoury sauce. )

 - Sesame Chicken ( Crispy chicken with toasted semsame flavour! )

 - Crispy Sweet Chilli Beef ( The best crispy beef recipe )

 - Orange Chicken ( Better than takeout! )

 - Beef and Broccoli ( Beef steak and tenderstem broccoli in savoury homemade sauce. )

 If you enjoy our recipe, please leave a comment and give us a rating!
 If you’ve tried this recipe, tag me on social medias, I would love to see your creations!
-Follow me on social medias Facebook, Instagram and Pinterest for latest updates.
+Follow me on social media Facebook, Instagram and Pinterest for the latest updates.

 Chicken & Mushroom Stir Fry